MonAzarolla/MonAzarolla/README.md

 - 😄 Pronouns: They/Them
 - 😋 Fun fact: My last name Azarolla means Fox

 Programming to global e-commerce are the future.
-Not only to be part of the change of the future, but gain skills from internships and pursue bigger tech/marketing opportunities to make the change I want to see in the world.
+Not only do I want be part of the change of the future, but gain skills from internships and pursue bigger tech/marketing opportunities to make the change I want to see in the world.